liushihao456/symbols-outline.el/README.md

 - `symbols-outline-no-other-window`: if `t`, the outline side window will not be selected with the `other-window` command.
 Instead, you can switch to the outline window with `symbols-outline-show`.
 Default `t`.
 - `symbols-outline-no-delete-other-window`: if `t`, the outline side window will not be deleted by the `delete-other-windows` command.
 Default `t`.
 - `symbols-outline-collapse-functions-on-startup`: whether to collapse function nodes on startup to hide the parameter nodes.
+- `symbols-outline-use-nerd-icon-in-gui`: whether to use nerd icons instead of SVGs in GUI Emacs.